 Self-love isn’t holiness, either.

 If you’re easily offended, I have to be frank.
-Your probably not to very much holy.
+You’re probably not too very much holy.
 And if that is the case, the safe space in Jesus isn’t going to be so safe.
-He wants you and I to be like He is.
+He wants you and me to be like He is.